Guidelines for Laundry in Healthcare Facilities

 Published On: April 16, 2020

-It is critical to correctly launder garments in health care facilities, if you are to help stop the spread of the coronavirus and other bacteria to your employees and patients.
+It is critical to follow correct guidelines for laundry in healthcare facilities, if you are to help stop the spread of the coronavirus and other bacteria to your employees and patients.

 Not surprisingly, nursing homes, assisted living facilities and other health care centers wash lots of laundry, everything from bed sheets and blankets, to towels, personal clothing and more.
 In fact, an estimated 5 billion pounds of items are laundered in health care settings annually.
 Even before the coronavirus became a worldwide pandemic, health care facilities dealt with contaminated fabrics that were soiled with blood, stool, urine, vomit and other dangerous contaminantsWhen handled inappropriately and not washed properly, bacteria, viruses and ectoparasites, or organisms such as ticks, fleas, lice and mites that attach or burrow into the skin and remain there for periods of time, can spread from these contaminated textiles, causing serious complications for patients and caregivers.

-To combat these dangers, follow these Centers for Disease Control and Prevention guidelines:
+To combat these dangers, follow these Centers for Disease Control and Prevention (CDC) guidelines guidelines for laundry in healthcare facilities:

 Minimize handling the laundryavoiding agitation to prevent spreading bacteria across additional surfaces or through the air.
 Do not rinse or sort soiled laundry at the location where it was used, such as the patient’s room or in a surgical area.
 Instead: